chromilo/udacity-suse-scholarship/README.md

 3. Are you facing any challenges or blockers?

 ---
+Day 62:
+1. Yesterday and the days before, I completed up to lessons 6.12.
+2. Today I completed all the lessons for Hardened Microservices Environment.
+Enjoyed this lesson more than the past two.Instructor was easy to understand and demos were systematic.
+Progressing along with project, fixed my issue running helm from SUSE vm.
+Working on docker-bench again and hardening the environment.
+Going at it hard on my own and hoping to submit it this weekend so I can concentrate on my Georgia Tech lessons.
+Currentl behind 3 lessons there.
+3. Busy with Georgia Tech final exam review for actual exam on Dec 9.
+---
 Day 61:
 1. Yesterday and the days before, I completed lessons 4-5.25.
 2. Today I completed up to lesson 6.12.
 I had issues installing the falco driver.
 Knowledge shows some options so had to redo my RKE cluster to try a few things.
 It seems a little bit harder to do this on Windows 10 host.
 I believe my issue is with running the "helm install --kubeconfig kube_config_cluster.yml falco falcosecurity/falco --set falco.grpc.enabled=true --set falco.grpcOutput.enabled=true" command from inside the SUSE Linux vm as it is trying to "ssh root@192.168.50.101" which is not a valid IP when I'm on the vm itself.
 Still working on it.